-These factors may materially impede the willingness or ability of third parties to complete quality clinical studies and may subject us to unexpected cost increases that are beyond our control.
-Nevertheless, we are responsible for ensuring that each of our clinical studies is conducted in accordance with the applicable protocol, legal, regulatory and scientific requirements and standards, and our reliance on CROs does not relieve us of our regulatory responsibilities.
-We and our CROs are required to comply with regulations and guidelines, including good clinical practices, or GCPs, for conducting, monitoring, recording and reporting the results of clinical studies to ensure that the data and results are scientifically credible and accurate, and that the study participants are adequately informed of the potential risks of participating in clinical studies.
+These factors may materially impede the willingness or ability of third parties to complete quality nonclinical and clinical studies and may subject us to unexpected cost increases that are beyond our control.
+Nevertheless, we are responsible for ensuring that each of our nonclinical and clinical studies is conducted in accordance with any applicable protocol, legal, regulatory and scientific requirements and standards, and our reliance on CROs and other third parties does not relieve us of our regulatory responsibilities.
+We, our CROs and other third parties are required to comply with regulations and guidelines, such as good laboratory practices ("GLPs"), good clinical practices ("GCPs"), and current Good Manufacturing Practices ("cGMPs").
 These regulations are enforced by the FDA and comparable foreign regulatory authorities for any products in clinical development.
-The FDA enforces GCP regulations through periodic inspections of clinical study sponsors, principal investigators and study sites.
-If we and our CROs or our investigators fail to comply with applicable GCPs, the clinical data generated in our clinical studies may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical studies before approving our marketing applications.
-We cannot assure you that, upon inspection, the FDA will determine that any of our clinical studies comply with GCPs.
-In addition, our clinical studies must be conducted with product candidates produced under current good manufacturing practice, or GMP, regulations and will require a large number of participants.
+The FDA enforces compliance to regulations through periodic inspections of clinical study sponsors, principal investigators, and third parties.
+If the FDA determines there was a failure to comply with the regulations the clinical data generated in our clinical studies may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical studies before approving our marketing applications.
+We cannot assure you that, upon inspection, the FDA will determine that any of our nonclinical studies, clinical studies or product manufacturing complies with these regulations.
 Our failure or the failure of our CROs to comply with these regulations may require us to repeat clinical studies, which would delay the regulatory approval process and could also subject us to enforcement action up to and including civil and criminal penalties.

-Although we design our product candidate clinical studies, CROs conduct all of the clinical studies.
+Although we design or approve the designs of our product candidate clinical studies, CROs conduct all of the clinical studies.
 As a result, many important aspects of the execution of our drug development programs are outside of our direct control.
 In addition, the CROs may not perform all of their obligations under arrangements with us or in compliance with regulatory requirements, but we remain responsible and are subject to enforcement action that may include civil penalties and criminal prosecution for any violations of FDA laws and regulations during the conduct of our clinical studies.
 If the CROs do not perform clinical studies in a satisfactory manner, breach their obligations to us or fail to comply with regulatory requirements, the development and commercialization of our product candidates may be delayed or our development program materially and irreversibly harmed.
 We may fail to control the amount and timing of resources these CROs devote to our program or our clinical products.
 If we are unable to rely on clinical data collected by our CROs, we could be required to repeat, extend the duration of, or increase the size of our clinical studies and this could significantly delay commercialization and require significantly greater expenditures.